ljoycewright/Gas-Electric-Usage/README.md

 # Gas-Electric-Usage

 ## Overview:

-This project will display Gas and Electric utilization over a period of 3 years.
-Database creation of CSV file with cleanup and aggregation of data.
-Data visualization of usage, billed amount and average temperature of Gas and Electric with Matplotlib.
+This project will display Gas and Electric utilization over a period of 3 years that includes amount, usage, and average temperature.
+Database creation of imported csv file with data cleanup and aggregation using Pandas and SQLite3.
+Data visualization with line and scatter charts utilizing Matplotlib.

 ## Technical summary: